Christine Pai

-Christine Pai (白露明) is a former Chinese actress from Hong Kong.
+Christine Pai (白露明) is a former actress from Hong Kong.
 Pai is credited with over 35 films.

 Early life

 On January 6, 1937.
 Pai was born as Hui Lai-king in Hong Kong.

 Career

 In 1955, Pai joined Tai Seng (Dasheng) Film Company and became an actress in Hong Kong films.
 Pai first appeared in Now That I've Got a Daughter, Everything's O.K. with Yam Kim-fai, a 1955 Comedy film directed by Chiang Wai-Kwong.
 Pai was known for her appearance in Cantonese Drama, Comedy, Martial Arts, and Cantonese opera.
 Pai appeared in Spring Breeze Brings Back the Returned Swallow (aka The One Came Home), a 1958 Cantonese opera film directed by Wong Hok-Sing.
 Pai appeared in Bitter Lotus (Part 1 and Part 2), a 1960 Drama film directed by Wong Toi.
 Pai appeared as Chang Li-Chen in The Greatest Civil War on Earth, a 1961 Comedy film directed Wong Tin-Lam.
 Pai's last film was Mistaken Love, a 1966 Comedy film Wong Tin-Lam.
 Pai is credited with over 35 films.